cliffordyeboah12/udcf-research-tools/README.md

 # UDCF Research Tools: Reproducibility Package

 ## Overview
-This repository contains the raw experimental data and validation scripts for the **Unified Dimensionless Cutting Framework (UDCF)**, as presented in the manuscript by *Clifford Yeboah et al.*
+This repository contains the raw experimental data and validation scripts for the **Unified Dimensionless Cutting Framework (UDCF)**, as presented in the manuscript by *Clifford Yeboah, Lead Researcher, The Yeboah Institute.
+ORCID ID: https://orcid.org/0009-0000-9001-2643*

 The purpose of this package is to provide full transparency and reproducibility for the statistical analysis (Table 1) and the benchmark efficiency calculations (Table 4) discussed in the study.